fenkicorp/calm-dental-care/contact.md

 | Saturday | Closed     |    Closed |
 | Sunday | Closed | Closed |

-If you require emergency treatment during the week, call our reception at the earliest opportunity and we'll do our best to see you the same day.
-Over the weekend call the NHS out of hours emergency number on 0161 337 2246.
+<p>If you require emergency treatment during the week, call our reception at the earliest opportunity and we'll do our best to see you the same day.
+Over the weekend call the NHS out of hours emergency number on 0161 337 2246.</p>

-If you wish to make a complaint our procedure can be found [here](complaints)
+<p>If you wish to make a complaint our procedure can be found [here](complaints)</p>

-The way we look after your information and protect your confidentiality is <a href="{{ site.baseurl }}/assets/privacy.pdf" target="_blank">here</a>
+<p>The way we look after your information and protect your confidentiality is <a href="{{ site.baseurl }}/assets/privacy.pdf" target="blank">here</a></p>